anshusandhi6/Pligrims/README.md

 # Pligrims
 - A GUI Application that takes in input 2 documents in form of pdf or txt .
 Accordingly it will display the similarity between the 2 documents and will give a summary of the 2 documents ie. 35 percent of it.
 - Currently it is able to only work with Searchable PDFs but soon will be adding various features like OCR as well soon.
+- Used various techniques of NLP for text summarisation and finding similarities .
+- Used PyQt5 as for the front end GUI Application which has been made with the help of QT Designer.

 ![image](screenshot.jpg)